-One of the main results is that our system enhances logic programs writing according to a given methodology supported by the editor itself through consistency between a generic structure and the specific structure of an editing program document.

-As we already mentioned before, such a prototype allows to create and to elaborate homogeneous program documents according to the chosen programming methodology.
-This is a great advantage to control efficiently the different stages of the software developments and notably during the maintenance stage.
-Differents presentations can be available and the user may carry out some customizations to match its specific needs or tastes.
+One of the main results is that our system enables logic programs writing according to a given methodology which is supported by the editor itself through consistency between a generic structure and the specific structure of an editing program document.
+This is a great advantage to control efficiently the different stages of the software developments and, notably, during the maintenance stage.
+Different presentations can be available and the user may carry out some customizations to match its specific needs or tastes.

-HyperPro offers possibilities to work in different views: that facilitates the writing process because the user can focus on specific document parts that turn to be more relevant for him during a given stage of the program development.
+HyperPro offers possibilities to work in different views: this facilitates the writing process because the user can focus on specific document parts that turn to be more relevant for him during a given stage of the program development.

 Hypertext features as hyperlinks allows the user to follow predicate definitions and to retrieve the current version of a predicate definition.
-Very useful to perform some tests when there exists several implementation versions of the same predicate definition.
+This is very useful to perform some tests when there exists several implementation versions of the same predicate definition in the same document.

-HyperPro offers possibilities to export a document into different formalisms: it allows the user to exchange or to transfer piece of documents with other systems such as $IAT_EX$ or World Wide Web for instance.
+HyperPro offers possibilities to export a document into different formalisms: it allows the user to exchange or to transfer piece of documents with other systems such as IAT_EX or World Wide Web for instance.

-HyperPro is an interactive WYSIWYG system that is an other advantage [8] in comparison with the "classical" Web family systems described in Sections 3 and 4.
+HyperPro is an interactive WYSIWYG3 system, which is an other advantage [8] in comparison with the "classical" Web family systems described in Sections 3 and 4.